Commitments and Contingencies

 |Commitments and Contingencies Disclosure [Abstract]|

-The Company has obligations under various non-cancelable long-term operating leases primarily for office space and equipment.
+The Company has obligations under various non-cancelable long-term operating leases for equipment.
 In addition, the Company has various obligations under other equipment leases of less than one year.

 The future minimum annual rental payments under non-cancelable operating leases are as follows:

-The Company enters into contracts for the purchase of citrus trees during the normal course of its business.
-As of September 30, 2019, the Company had approximately $1,603,000 relating to outstanding commitments for these purchases that will be paid upon delivery of the remaining citrus trees.
+During fiscal year 2018, the Company entered into contracts to purchase citrus trees.
+As of September 30, 2018, the Company had approximately $2,161,000 relating to outstanding commitments for these purchases that will be paid upon delivery of the remaining citrus trees.

 Letters of Credit

-The Company had outstanding standby letters of credit in the total amount of approximately $460,000 and $10,300,000 at September 30, 2019 and September 30, 2018, respectively, to secure its various contractual obligations.
-Upon the completion of the 2018 Post Closing Agreement (and corresponding termination of the 2014 Post Closing Agreement), the Company terminated its $9,800,000 standby letter of credit associated with the Global Ag Land Disposition transaction (see Note 8.
-“Deferred Gain on Sale”).
+The Company has outstanding standby letters of credit in the total amount of approximately $10,300,000 at September 30, 2018 and September 30, 2017, respectively, to secure its various contractual obligations.

-On November 28, 2018, the parties in the Florida Litigation stipulated to an order which provided, pending the resolution of the Delaware Litigation (as defined below), that (1) the record date for the Purported Consent was stayed indefinitely, and (2) Mr. Trafelet and the Company’s Board of Directors should not take any action out of routine day-to-day operations conducted in the ordinary course of business, including any action to change the corporate governance of Alico or removing any corporate officers or directors from positions held as of November 27, 2018.
+On November 28, 2018, the parties in the Florida Litigation stipulated to an order which provides, pending the resolution of the Delaware Litigation (as defined below), that (1) the record date for the Purported Consent is stayed indefinitely, and (2) Mr. Trafelet and the Company’s Board of Directors shall not take any action out of routine day-to-day operations conducted in the ordinary course of business, including any action to change the corporate governance of Alico or removing any corporate officers or directors from positions held as of November 27, 2018.

-On November 20, 2018, members of 734 Investors filed a lawsuit against 734 Agriculture and Mr. Trafelet, who was at the time the Company's President and Chief Executive Officer and a member of the Board of Directors in the Delaware Court of Chancery (the "Delaware Court"), captioned Arlon Valencia Holdings v.
+On November 20, 2018, members of 734 Investors filed a lawsuit against 734 Agriculture and Mr. Remy W. Trafelet, the Company's President and Chief Executive Officer and a member of the Board of Directors in the Delaware Court of Chancery (the "Delaware Court"), captioned Arlon Valencia Holdings v.
 Trafelet, C.A.
 No. 2018-0842-JTL (the “Members’ Delaware Litigation”).
-The plaintiffs sought, among other things, a declaration that (1) 734 Agriculture was validly replaced as the managing member of 734 Investors pursuant to the Amended and Restated Limited Liability Company Operating Agreement of 734 Investors (the “LLC Agreement”) and November 19, 2018 resolution by written consent to remove 734 Agriculture as managing member of 734 Investors, and to designate Arlon Valencia Holdings, LLC as the new managing member of 734 Investors (the “734 Consent”), and (2) the Purported Consent was invalid under the LLC Agreement.
+The plaintiffs seek, among other things, a declaration that (1) 734 Agriculture was validly replaced as the managing member of 734 Investors pursuant to the Amended and Restated Limited Liability Company Operating Agreement of 734 Investors (the “LLC Agreement”) and the 734 Consent (described above), and (2) the Purported Consent is invalid under the LLC Agreement.

-On December 5, 2018, the Delaware Court entered a stipulated status quo order which provided, among other things, that 734 Agriculture was to serve as the managing member of 734 Investors during the pendency of the Delaware Litigation.
-The status quo order also provided that 734 Agriculture would not be permitted to take any actions outside of the ordinary course of business of 734 Investors without the consent of two-thirds of the membership interests of 734 Investors, including exercising any voting rights with respect to any shares of the Company’s common stock beneficially owned by 734 Investors.
+On December 5, 2018, the Delaware Court entered a stipulated status quo order which provides, among other things, that 734 Agriculture shall serve as the managing member of 734 Investors during the pendency of the Delaware Litigation.
+The status quo order also provides that 734 Agriculture shall not take any actions outside of the ordinary course of business of 734 Investors without the consent of two-thirds of the membership interests of 734 Investors, including exercising any voting rights with respect to any shares of the Company’s common stock beneficially owned by 734 Investors.

 From time to time, Alico may be involved in litigation relating to claims arising out of its operations in the normal course of business.
-There are no other current legal proceedings to which the Company is a party or of which any of its property is subject that it believes will have a material adverse effect on its financial position, results of operations or cash flows.
+There are no other current legal proceedings to which the Company is a party to or of which any of its property is subject to that it believes will have a material adverse effect on its business financial position or results of operations.

 The entire disclosure for commitments and contingencies.